somewind/idle-preload/README.md

 Idle detection algorithm：

-* After page loaded, use `setTimeout` to record the callback time delay.
+* After page loaded, use `setTimeout` and record the real callback time delay.
 * Compute the variance of multiple callback time delay.
 * The page is considered idle and stable when the variance is low.